 How to get a student overdraft

 To get a student overdraft, you’ll need to apply for a student current account.
-You’ll usually need to show your course offer along with some other criteria to be able to apply.
+You’ll usually need to show your proof of acceptance onto a qualifying course, as well as your ID and proof of your address.
+Some banks may also have other criteria to be able to apply, so it’s worth checking with them first.

 You may find some student bank accounts come with other introductory offers which you can make the most of when opening an account.
-Alongside the introductory offers, it’s important to make sure the overall account is right for you.
+However, while introductory offers can be great, it’s important to make sure the account is going to be right for you over the long term.

 Can you increase your student overdraft?

 You may be able to extend your student overdraft limit after a certain period of time.
-This will depend on your bank and they may consider things like the way you’ve used the account.
+This will depend on your bank and they may take into consideration the way you’ve used the account.

 Should you increase your student overdraft?